MPAS-Dev/compass/docs/developers_guide/examples/index.rst

 The main purpose of this example is to show how to do :ref:`dev_examples_example_expanded` "right", with :ref:`dev_code_sharing`.

-Instead of packages for each resolution, these become parameters to the test case's :ref:`dev_testcase_collect` and the step's :ref:`dev_step_collect`.
+Instead of packages for each resolution, these become keyword arguments to :py:func:`compass.testcase.add_testcase()` in :py:func:`compass.examples.tests.example_compact.collect()` that are automatically added to the ``testcase`` dictionary by the :ref:`dev_framework`.
+Similarly, parameters are passed on to the steps in each test case's :ref:`dev_testcase_collect` function by passing them as keyword argument to :py:func:`compass.testcase.add_step()`.
 There is only one package for each test case (``test1`` and ``test2``), and they both share the modules ``step1.py`` and ``step2.py`` (there are 4 copies of each in :ref:`dev_examples_example_expanded`).